dcdm3g/social-links-profile/README.md

 bun dev
 ```

-This command start the Tailwind CLI in watch mode, so you can edit HTML classes and a new CSS file will be generated automatically.
+This command start the Tailwind CLI in watch mode, so you can edit the HTML classes and a new CSS file will be generated automatically.

 You can also build the website for production using the build command: